 A recount is a process to precisely determine the vote count between two candidates whose vote margin is extremely close.
-During a recount, election officials review each ballot that was cast on Election Day by hand.
+During a recount, election officials individually review each ballot that was cast on Election Day.

 Most Minnesotans place their ballots in optical-scan machines that electronically tally the votes at the end of the night.
 Optical-scan machines are very accurate, and undergo pre-election testing and periodic audits.
-However, a small percentage of voters – usually about 1 in every 2,000 or 3,000 (approximately 1,000 out of 2 million voters) mark their ballot in a way that cannot be read by a machine.
+However, a small percentage of voters—usually about 1 in every 2,000 or 3,000, or approximately 1,000 out of 2 million voters—mark their ballot in a way that cannot be read by a machine.
 For example, a voter may circle a candidate name or mark outside of the bubble.
 A hand recount ensures that these votes are also properly tallied.

 Publicly Funded Recounts

 - A publicly funded recount for a federal office, state constitutional office, or judicial office may occur if the difference in the number of votes cast for the apparent winning candidate and any other candidate is less than one-quarter of 1 percent (0.25 percent).

 - A publicly funded recount of the results of an election for a state legislative office may occur if the difference in the number of votes cast for the apparent winning candidate and any other candidate is less than one-half of 1 percent (0.5 percent).

 - A publicly funded recount may also occur in any race where the difference in votes cast is ten votes or less and the total number of votes cast for the office is 400 or fewer.

 - A publicly funded recount will occur if the apparent losing candidate requests one by filing a notice with the appropriate filing officer within 48 hours after the canvassing board meeting.